 In the UK, Jones & Eiser (2010) found that people were happy about offshore wind farms but not keen on onshore sites.
 However, as long as the proposal was “out of sight” they were happy, a typical “not in my backyard” (NIMBY) response.

 A study in Greece (Kaldellis, 2005) found that while there was strong support for wind farms on the islands, the opposite applied on the mainland: islands, 80 – 90% supported existing wind farms, mainland 15 – 40% support.
 The study pointed to a minority of around 15% who were strongly opposed to new wind farms regardless of their benefits.
-Tsoutsos et al (2006) examined methods to guide the siting of wind farms on Crete.
+Tsoutsos et al (2009) examined the visual impact of a proposed wind farm on Crete.

 A Norwegian study has examined the impact of wind farms on cultural heritage (Jerpåsen & Larsen, 2011).